OmerGamie/advanced-python-language-features-4311093/README.md

 ## Credits

 I embarked on this educational journey to dive deeper into the intricacies of Python, guided by Joe Marini through his course "Advanced Python: Language Features".
-All example files throughout this repo by Joe Marini.
+Example files throughout this repo by Joe Marini.

 ### About the Original Instructor